lanl001/halc/Readme.md

 ### LATEST NEWS
-The HALC manuscript has been resubmitted to BMC Bioinformatics after major revision!
+The HALC paper is accepted for publication in BMC Bioinformatics!

 ### Overview
 HALC is software that makes error correction for long reads with high throughput.